-Potential source Possible pathway Potential re- ceptor Likelihood Severity Risk and justification Current / future site users & occupants of adjacent sites Permeation of water supply pipes Unlikely Medium Low Water will be moving rapidly and at high pressure in water supply pipes making it unlikely that permeation of the pipes will occur in significant or harmful concentrations.
-Vertical and lateral migration River Liffey/ Underlying locally important aquifer Unlikely Medium Low It is unlikely that perched groundwater at the site is in continuity with the River Liffey.
-However, if we assume that it is, given the distance to the River Liffey (500m), it is highly unlikely that dissolved contamination at the site of the leak will affect surface water in the River Liffey given the processes of dispersion and biodegradation that will occur to any dissolved contamination over this distance.
+Potential source Possible pathway Potential re- ceptor Likelihood Severity Risk and justification Vertical and lateral migration River Liffey/Grand Canal/River Poddle/Underl ying locally important aquifer Unlikely Medium Low It is unlikely that perched groundwater at the site is in continuity with the River Liffey or the Poddle.
+However, if we assume that it is, given the distance to both surface waters (> 500 m), it is highly unlikely that dissolved contamination at the site of the leak will affect surface waters given the processes of dispersion and biodegradation that will occur to any dissolved contamination over this distance.
 As discussed in section 3.2.1, the underlying till material has a relatively low permeability which would impede any vertical migration of any hydrocarbons to the underlying locally important aquifer.